ProReNata/VueRestResource/README.md

 You need to pass in this resource when calling the other methods.

-RETURNS a Resource Class with the following methods
+The `registerResource` function will return a Resource Class with the following methods:

 #### get

 `Resource.get(id)`

-Param 1: Number: id to get
+Param 1: _Number_, the id of the model you want to get

 Fetches it from the server.
 Puts the resource data with id in the store.

 #### Create
-`Resource.update(id, obj)`

-Param : /: Object without id

-Returns an id
+`Resource.create(obj)`

+Param 1: _Object_, the object/model you want to save (without id).

 Updates the server.
 Updates the store.